- Area: Siem Reap Province > Krong Siem Reab > Sangkat Nokor Thum

 - | Type: Ancient Remains & Temples

-Originally recorded as Nagara Jayasri (holy city of victory), Preah Khan is a large and grand ancient temple at Angkor Archeological Park, Siem Reap.
-It was built-in the 12th century under the reign of king Jayavarman VII (reign 1181-1218 AD) to honor his father who in turn built the nearby Ta Prohm to honor his mother.
+[Updated 2024] – Originally recorded as Nagara Jayasri (holy city of victory), Preah Khan is a large and grand ancient temple at Angkor Archeological Park, Siem Reap.
+It was built in the 12th century under the reign of King Jayavarman VII (reign 1181-1218 AD) to honour his father, who built the nearby Ta Prohm to honour his mother.
 It is one of the must-visit temples in Angkor.

 Located north of Angkor Thom, Preah Khan is on an intentional central axis with the Jayatataka Baray, Neak Pean, and Ta Som all once being hydraulically linked.
 Not just a temple, from all indications the 56ha site was a royal city that once housed hundreds of wooden buildings for monks, students, and workers inside its outer enclosure wall (700m x 800m), while the much smaller third enclosure (165m x 215m) contains the principal religious temple likely only accessed by royalty and their gurus.

-Today, of course, we can access that third enclosure which contains two more enclosures plus a maze of chapels, courts, halls, and pavilions with a central shrine located on the north-south east-west axis.
+Today, of course, we can access that third enclosure with two more enclosures plus a maze of chapels, courts, halls, and pavilions with a central shrine on the north-south east-west axis.

 Visiting Preah Khan